Government of India Act 1858

 Impact of Government of India Act 1858

-• The foreign department was personally handled by the Viceroy which was responsible for relations with the Princely States and neighbouring countries.
+- The foreign department was personally handled by the Viceroy which was responsible for relations with the Princely States and neighboring countries.

-• Post 1858, the Indian economy got more and more linked to international economy and thus got exposed to the fluctuations of world markets.
+- Post 1858, the Indian economy got more and more linked to the international economy.
+It thus got exposed to the fluctuations of world markets.
 The Indian peasantry was the worst sufferers of this phenomenon.

 Conclusion

 The Government of India Act of 1858 was a significant step in the process of the British government’s control over India, and it marked the end of the East India Company’s rule in India.
 It established a new system of governance in India, known as the “British Raj” that lasted till 15th August 1947.
-By the Government of India Act 1858, the British government was given complete control over the administration of India and provided for the establishment of a new administrative structure, legal system, education and training of civil servants.
-This act also created the office of Viceroy of India, who would be appointed by the British Crown and would act as the representative of the British Monarch in India.
+By the Government of India Act 1858, the British government was given complete control over the administration of India.
+Also it provided for the establishment of a new administrative structure, legal system, education and training of civil servants.
+This act also created the office of Viceroy of India, who would be appointed by the British Crown.
+He would act as the representative of the British Monarch in India.
 The act was a major step towards modernizing the administration of India and making it more effective.

 Although the office of Secretary of State was held by some of the most powerful politicians, the real effective power lay with the Viceroy who divided his time between Calcutta and Shimla.